nikantonelli/LeanKitUtils/README.md

 -g | \<group\> | Mark exported items with this groupId ready for selection on import.
 Select only items marked with this group for import
--oo |  | Include older archived items during export -oa |  | Include attachments for export - these get placed in your current working directory -ot |  | Export tasks (does not export task attachments or comments!)
--oc |  | Include comments in export
+-oo |  | Include older archived items during export -oa |  | Include attachments for export - these get placed in your current working directory -ot |  | Export tasks (does not export task attachments or comments! ....yet) -oc |  | Include comments in export